jkwellyn/orb_archetyper/README.md

 - listed on the `AUTO_PROJECT_WHITE_LIST` [whitelist of the job cutter](https://github.va.opower.it/auto/jenkins-seed/blob/master/src/main/groovy/opower/xweb/jenkins/jobs/JobWhiteLists.groovy)

 You can specify the view that your job will appear under in the `ci_metadata.json` file using the `jenkins_view` key.
 If no value is set for `jenkins_view` or no `ci_metadata.json` file is found, the job will appear on the "No Assigned View" views.

+Again, if your test project has various different run configurations, see [test_support#rake-from-config](https://github.va.opower.it/auto/test_support#rake-from-config) for how to set up the configuration to create your jobs.

 ## Contributing